FallDownTheSystem/modern-js/src/pages/new-es-features.md

 ## Functions

+There are a lot of changes to functions in JavaScript.
+We now have:

+- Arrow functions (often referred to as lambdas in other languages)
+- Generator functions (functions that can be re-entered)
+- Async functions (syntactic sugar for promises)
+- Classes (technically special functions in JS)

-ECMAScript has had a lot of addition to functions.
-These come in the form of arrow functions, generators, async functions and classes.
-We'll be going through all of these and seeing how these new additions work.
+We'll be going through all of these and seeing they work.

 ### Arrow functions